digitalfortress-tech/localstorage-slim/README.md

 - supports TTL (i.e. expiry of data in LocalStorage)
 - supports encryption/decryption
 - checks LocalStorage browser support internally
-- Allows you to store data in any data format (strings, objects, arrays, ...) with checks for cyclic references
+- Allows you to store data in multiple formats (numbers, strings, objects, arrays, ...) with checks for cyclic references
 ---

 ## Install